subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

 # Step 3: Adding external data

 This is the third part of the tutorial in which we build a squid that indexes [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers and owners from the [Ethereum blockchain](https://ethereum.org), fetches the metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database and serves it over a GraphQL API.
-In the first two parts ([1](/tutorials/bayc/step-one-indexing-transfers), [2](docs/tutorials/bayc/step-two-deriving-owners-and-tokens)) we created a squid that scrapped `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d) and derived some information on tokens and their owners from that data.
+In the first two parts ([1](/tutorials/bayc/step-one-indexing-transfers), [2](/tutorials/bayc/step-two-deriving-owners-and-tokens)) we created a squid that scraped `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d) and derived some information on tokens and their owners from that data.
 In this part we enrich token data with information obtained from contract state calls, IPFS and regular HTTP URLs.

 Pre-requisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker, a project folder with the code from the second part ([this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/6f41cba76b9d90d12638a17d64093dbeb19d00ec)).